436th APS, 3rd AS team up for global cargo airlift

-Members of the 736th Aircraft Maintenance Squadron and 3rd Airlift Squadron, stand at the nose of a C-17 Globemaster III during engine startup at Dover Air Force Base, Delaware, April 23, 2021.
+Airman 1st Class Bain Adair, 736th Aircraft Maintenance Squadron integrated avionics journeyman, marshals a C-17 Globemaster III at Dover Air Force Base, Delaware, April 23, 2021.
 The C-17 is the most flexible cargo aircraft in the entire Air Force fleet, capable of rapid strategic delivery of troops and cargo to locations around the world.
 (U.S. Air Force photo by Roland Balik)

 |Date Taken: